segni-k/food-delivery-app/README.md

-# fast-food-app
+# food-delivery-app
-Full Stack Food Delivery App with React Native
+Full Stack Food Delivery App with Laravel, React Native and react for web